StaticReturn/staticreturn.github.io/rules/gameplay/core.md

 ### Hit Points
 All characters start with 16 + 2*(Constitution) hit points.
 This value can be modified by your race, bloodline, class, or profession.

-### The Rule of 3
-No effects may stack more than 3 times.
-No more than 3 extra damage or damage reduction.
-If there were to be a stack of 4 effects, they should be considered in order of time when applied.  (earliest give are applied)

-Critical successes break this rule.
-In this case you may **only** apply the results of a critical success to your results and may not receive effect stacks from any other source.